-- 2 Sweet Potatoes, peeled and sliced 1/4” thick
+- 2 sweet potatoes, peeled and sliced 1/4” thick

-- 2 Russet Potatoes, peeled and sliced 1/4” thick
+- 2 russet potatoes, peeled and sliced 1/4” thick

-- 1/2 cup all-purpose flour
+- 1/3 cup gluten free flour*

 - 2 cups half and half

-- 1 Thai Chili. minced, or 2 teaspoons Red Chile flakes
+- 1 Thai chili, minced, or 2 teaspoons Red Chile flakes

-- 3 garlic cloves
+- 3 garlic cloves, minced

-- 1 cup scallions, chopped
+- 1/2 cup scallions, chopped

 Preheat oven to 375.

-In a small sauce pot combine the half and half, scallions, garlic, chilies and bring to a simmer.
-Add salt and half of the parmesan.
+In a small sauce pan combine the half and half, scallions, garlic, chilies and herbs.
+Bring to a simmer.
+Add salt and pepper.
 Set aside.

 Layer sweet potatoes in a baking dish coated with pan spray.
-Sprinkle with 1T flour.
-Pour some of the ½ and ½ mixture over the potatoes.
+Sprinkle with 1 tablespoon of gluten free flour.
+Add a layer of cheese.
+Pour some of the half and half mixture over the potatoes.
 Add a layer of russet potatoes, flour and some more cream.
-Continue layering until all of the potatoes, rutabaga, flour and ½ and ½ have been used.
-Top vegetables with remaining grated parmesan.
+Continue layering until all of the potatoes, root vegetables, flour and half and half have been used.
+Top vegetables with remaining grated cheese.

 Cover pan with aluminum foil and bake in over for 50-60 minutes.
 Remove foil for the last 10 minutes of cooking.
 Remove from oven and serve.